todicus/DogBrainz-iOS/README.md

 ###System Diagram!
 ![system diagram](http://i.imgur.com/3DG0x8j.png)

-This project uses an embedded Bluetooth Low Energy board (Punch Through Design's Bean) on the collar with a tiny audio module to speak and play feedback sounds.
-Different sounds can be queued from your smartphone, and there's integration with gesture-tracking smart devices (Nod) for easier control.
+This project uses an embedded Bluetooth Low Energy board (Punch Through Design's [Bean](http://punchthrough.com/bean/)) on the collar with a tiny audio module (WTV020SD) to speak and play feedback sounds.
+Different sounds can be queued from your smartphone, and there's integration with gesture-tracking smart devices ([Nod](https://www.hellonod.com)) for easier control.
 Finally, an internet-connected treat dispenser ([SparkCore](https://www.spark.io)) delivers rewards.

 - Help your best friend achieve new heights!
 - Impress your friends with your mad training skillz.